clewisdavis/CSS-for-JS/css-for-js-notes.md

 - Gatcha with transforms, is they don't work with inline elements in Flow layout.
 - Inline elements go with the flow, and wrap around some content.
-- Easiest fix si to switch it to use `display: inline-block`, or a different layout mode (Flexbox, Grid).
+- Easiest fix is to switch it to use `display: inline-block`, or a different layout mode (Flexbox, Grid).

 ```HTML
 <style>